dechamps/videojitter/FAQ.md

 - **Light pollution** on the instrument, e.g. attempting to measure in a bright room.
+  - This is especially problematic if the room is illuminated by a light source that exhibits high frequency flicker, such as some LED lamps.
+In such cases videojitter may be confused into thinking your room lights are the display and will end up measuring them instead!
 - The [warmup/cooldown pattern][] being interpreted as part of the test signal.
   - This will usually surface as problems in the first/last few seconds of the recording.
 The test signal may also be reported as being slightly longer